 Time management is a lie we need to stop telling ourselves

-It’s an illusion.
+Time management is an illusion.
 It’s not real.
 Out of all the things we can manage in our life, time isn’t one of them.

 Deep inside we know we don’t manage time.
 We tell ourselves that we do, because it holds us less responsible for what we don’t get done—we blame time and not ourselves.

-|Calling it time management is like a ship captain saying he’s doing wind management, or ocean current management, or tide management—instead of saying that he’s responsible for moving his craft to a destination by a deadline—regardless of the wind, or the currents, or the tide.
-He can only respond to their effects—hopefully to his advantage.|
+Calling it time management is like a ship captain saying he’s doing wind management, or ocean current management, or tide management—instead of saying that he’s responsible for moving his craft to a destination by a deadline—regardless of the wind, or the currents, or the tide.
+He can only respond to their effects—hopefully to his advantage.

 So, what can we manage if we can’t manage our time?